 When it comes to sharing information on a job application, there are some questions that should be off-limits.
 Employers should be aware that there are quite a few illegal job application questions that could lead to legal troubles and lawsuits.
 Employers should familiarize themselves with the types of questions that can legally be asked on an application in order to avoid employment discrimination.

-The Age Discrimination in Employment Act protects employees 40 years of age and above.
+Can an employer ask your age on a job application?
+The answer is no. The Age Discrimination in Employment Act protects employees 40 years of age and above.
 Job applications cannot ask for the candidate’s date of birth.
-Generally speaking, age is not relevant in most hiring decisions with the exception of young candidates who are under the age of 18.
-Most HR professionals simply calculate the candidate’s approximate age by asking for the year that the candidate graduated from high school and college in the education section.
-Once the employee is hired, they will need to disclose their date of birth for I-9, W-4 and insurance documentation.
+Generally speaking, age is not relevant in most hiring decisions.
+There is an exception for young candidates who are under the age of 18.
+An employer may ask if they are at least the minimum age required for employment.
+After hire, the employer can verify this information with a birth certificate or another form of ID.

-Questions about an applicant’s criminal record are illegal unless the employer can prove that the conviction or history are related to the position.
-For example, accountants, licensed brokers and investment advisors should not have any criminal history related to fraud or embezzlement.
+Questions about an applicant’s criminal record are illegal unless the employer can prove that the conviction or history is related to the position.
+For example, accountants, licensed brokers, and investment advisors should not have any criminal history related to fraud or embezzlement.

 Disabilities and Medical Conditions

 Job applications cannot have any questions related to disabilities and physical traits.
 The Americans with Disabilities Act (ADA) prohibits any inquiries about past or current health problems and medical conditions.
 Even asking for the individual’s height and weight have been found to violate the law in certain situations that discriminate against certain demographic groups.

-Many HR professionals like to break the ice of interviews by asking candidates about their family and hobbies, which is quite normal and personable, but this can lead to serious problems.
+Many HR professionals like to break the ice of interviews by asking candidates about their families and hobbies.
+While this is quite normal and personable, it can lead to serious problems.
 Some employers like to ask if an applicant has or is planning to have children because they want to know if they will need to take off time in the future.